nagyist/abp/docs/en/Community-Articles/2025-01-24-Understanding-Transactions-in-ABP-Unit-Of-Work/POST.md

 - Use the `requiresNew` parameter reasonably to control transaction boundaries
 - Pay attention to setting appropriate transaction timeout periods
 - Ensure transactions can properly roll back when exceptions occur
-- For read-only operations, it's recommended to use non-transactional unit of work to improve performance
+- For read-only operations, it's recommended to use non-transactional  Unit of Work to improve performance

 ## References